sRassmann/YODA/README.md

 ### Diffusion sampling (noise imitation)
 To generate realistic images, i.e. simulate acquisition noise, we can also use diffusion sampling.
 However, this takes $~250 \times$ more function evaluations (NFE) and, thus, way longer.
-Note that given the probabilistic nature of the sampling, the results are not deterministic, so that we can draw multiple samples from the same model and inputs.
+Note that given the probabilistic nature of the sampling, the results are not deterministic, so we can draw multiple samples from the same model and inputs.
 <p align="center">
   <img src="resources/rs_diffusion.gif" alt = "DS axial" style="width:600px;"/>
 </p>